-WMS SIP Goal: By June 2018, we will improve teaching and learning within our lowest quartile in ELA as evidenced by the FSA.
-Teachers will utilize NEWSELA across content areas, progress monitor using FAIR for formative assessments in Reading and targeted intervention strategies.
+WMS SIP Goal: By June 2019, we will improve teaching and learning within our lowest quartile in ELA as evidenced by the FSA.
+Teachers will utilize Achieve3000 in Reading and reading strategies across content areas, progress monitor using Achieve3000, FAIR and USA Test Prep for formative assessments in Reading and Language Arts.
 Teachers share CARE data and best practices in PLCs.
 Professional development focuses on continuous improvement on aligning and unwrapping the standards, lesson plan support and feedback as well as researched based instructional strategies.
-FAIR Assessments 1 and 2 results will be compared to measure gaps and to determine remediation and enrichment targets.
+FAIR Assessments 1, 2 and 3 results will be compared to measure gaps and to determine remediation and enrichment targets.
 In mathematics, our goal to increase teaching and learning in our lowest quartile, iReady and/or other technology resources will be utilized for remediation and enrichment across the 5 Domains tested on the FSA.
-For parents, we had a Parent Resources Night that offered resources to parents to increase student achievement that included a Parent Resources Website that had links to assist parents.
-We are addressing gaps that exist with our ELL, SWD and students on free or reduced lunch as measured by the FSA.
+We are addressing gaps that exist with our ELL, SWD and and students on free or reduced lunch as measured by the FSA.
 Our crunch time plans will continue to have all literacy and social studies teachers implement reading strategies and meet in PLC's to discuss progress and interventions.